- Common Questions

 Mrs. Lader's education also includes degrees from Yale Divinity School and Ohio Wesleyan University.
 Her editing work continues the tradition of her parents – Leonard LeSourd, longtime editor of Guideposts, and Catherine Marshall, author of A Man Called Peter, Christy and other best-selling books.

 Ambassador and Mrs. Lader's daughters, Mary-Catherine and Whitaker Lader, now co-host Renaissance Weekends.
 Mary-Catherine worked as a renewable energy investment analyst with Goldman Sachs' Special Situations Group and is now a JD/MBA candidate at Harvard University.
-Whitaker served as Executive Director of the Ivy Film Festival and is currently Sundance Institute's Manager of Board Relations & Creative Initiatives, supporting the production of its annual film festival and programs for independent filmmakers.
+Whitaker served as the Sundance Institute's Manager of Creative Initiatives & Board Relations as well as Executive Director of the Ivy Film Festival and is currently an MBA candidate at Stanford Business School.
 Both Whitaker and Mary-Catherine are graduates of Brown University.